number-25/rich_directRNA/README.md

 files to the pipeline, however, it will also accept already mapped sequencing reads in BAM format.
 These are provided to the samplesheet as input.

+The general flow of the pipeline is as follows;

 <!-- nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/contributing/design_guidelines#examples for examples.   -->